yyhh-org/site/content/how-much-can-a-clojure-developer-do-alone.md

 Yes, if you are not using the REPL, you are not doing Clojure right.
 That's the answer.
 It may not be what one likes to hear, but it is true.

 There are already a lot of blog posts and Youtube videos about what it means to be "using the REPL" in Clojure, or in Lisp in general.
 None of them articulated the points from a Human-computer Interaction point of view.
-As someone holds a Ph.D. in that field, I think I am qualified to make this point.
+As someone who earned a Ph.D. in that field, I think I am qualified to make this point.

 First, "using the REPL" does NOT mean typing your code in REPL.
 Heck, no, it's the opposite.